tensorflow/models/official/testing/end_to_end/README.md

 Note: Throughout this guide, we will assume a working knowledge of [Kubernetes](https://kubernetes.io/) (k8s) and [Google Cloud Platform](https://cloud.google.com) (GCP).
 If you are new to either, please run through the [appropriate tutorials](https://kubernetes.io/docs/getting-started-guides/gce/) first.
 (Implied in that: you will need access to a GCP account and project; if you don't have one, [sign up](https://console.cloud.google.com/start).)

-Before launching any testing jobs, you will need to configure your local environment so as to be able to access both k8s and GCP.
-Here, we will briefly walk you through the necessary installation steps, although further documentation should be obtained from k8s and GCP websites directly.

-#### Install gcloud and kubectl

 You will need [gcloud](https://cloud.google.com/sdk/gcloud/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) installed on your local machine in order to deploy and monitor jobs.
 Please follow the [Google Cloud SDK installation instructions](https://cloud.google.com/sdk/docs/) and the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 We assume here that you are running Kubernetes v1.9.

 After installation, make sure to set gcloud to point to the GCP project you will be using: